When you mention fun things to do in Bali, most people generally think about areas such as Seminyak, Canggu & Ubud.

 There are a few local cafes at the top of the cliff where you can have a refreshing coconut juice after a hard day’s sun baking and surfing.

 Bali Villa Escapes tip: save some energy for the walk back up the cliff as it can be a killer – there are ladies at the top of the cliff who will give you a massage for $10 / hour – make sure you take advantage of this.

 3. Head to the Rock Bar at sunset for cool tunes & a few cocktails

-On the cliff face, 14 metres above the ocean lies the famous, uber-cool and very popular Rock Bar at the Ayana Resort.
-A chilled out place where everyone comes for sunset cocktails, dinner and to relax with the sound of the waves and warm tropical evening breeze.
-The menu is extensive with 5-star cuisine and an extensive wine list.
-There is also a resident DJ playing tunes to compliment the vibe.
+On the cliff face, 14 metres above the ocean, lies the famous, uber-cool and very popular Rock Bar at the Ayana Resort.
+A chilled-out place where everyone comes for sunset cocktails, dinner, and to relax with the sound of the waves and warm tropical evening breeze.
+The menu is extensive, with 5-star cuisine and an extensive wine list.
+There is also a resident DJ playing tunes to complement the vibe.

 To make your booking at the Rock Bar – visit their website here.

 4. Take the family for a scrumptious seafood dinner at Jimbaran Bay

 If your craving fresh seafood, then Jimbaran Bay is the place to head at sunset time.
 Here, you’ll find restaurants dotted along the beach showcasing their daily catches of fresh seafood and shellfish.
 Having dinner here under the stars is an amazing experience, and if you’re coming to Bali with a group of mates, it’s a fab night out!